Zig by Example: Arrays

 const b = [_]i32{ 4, 5, 6 };

-You can also use an anonymous list literal.
-Here, the value on the right-hand side coerces to the array type specified on the left-hand side.
+Here, we define an array using an anonymous list literal.
+The value on the right-hand side will coerce to the array type specified on the left-hand side.

 const c: [3]i32 = .{ 7, 8, 9 };